-A convenient way to use and play with the ZFP filter is a plugin with the HDF5 h5repack utility using the -f filter argument to apply ZFP to existing data in a file.
+A convenient way to use and play with the ZFP filter is as a plugin with the HDF5 h5repack utility using the -f command-line argument to apply ZFP to existing data in a file.

-5.1 Patching h5repack
+6.1 Patching h5repack

-Some versions of HDF5's h5repack utility contain a bug that prevents proper parsing of the -f argument's option.
-In order to use h5repack with -f argument as described here, you need to apply the patch from h5repack_parse.patch.
+Warning: Versions of HDF5's h5repack utility prior to 1.10.4 contain a bug that prevents proper parsing of the -f argument's option.
+In order to use h5repack with -f argument as described here, you need to apply the patch from h5repack\parse.patch.
 To do so, after you've downloaded and untar'd HDF5 but before you've built it, do something like the following using HDF5-1.8.14 as an example:

-5.2 Constructing an HDF5 cd_values array
+6.2 Constructing an HDF5 cd\values array

 HDF5's h5repack utility uses only the generic interface to HDF5 filters.
-Another challenge in using h5repack as described here is constructing the set unsigned int cd_values as is used in H5Pset_filter() required by the generic HDF5 filter interface, especially because of the type-punning (doubles as unsigned int) involved.
+Another challenge in using h5repack as described here is constructing the set unsigned int cd\values as is used in H5Pset\filter() required by the generic HDF5 filter interface, especially because of the type-punning (doubles as unsigned int) which may be involved.

-Note: Querying an existing dataset using h5dump or h51s to obtain the cd_values stored with a ZFP compressed dataset will not provide the correct cd_values.
-This is because the cd_values stored in the file are different from those used in the generic interface to invoke the ZFP filter.
+Note: Querying an existing dataset using h5dump or h5ls to obtain the cd\values stored with a ZFP compressed dataset will not provide the correct cd\values needed to invoke the filter.
+This is because the cd\values stored in the file are different from those needed in the generic interface to invoke the ZFP filter.

-To facilitate constructing a valid -f argument to h5repack, we have created a utility program, print_h5repack_farg, which is presently in the test directory and is built when tests are built.
+To facilitate constructing a valid -f argument to h5repack, there is a utility program, print\h5repack\farg, which is presently in the test directory and is built when tests are built.
+This program was originally written simply to facilitate testing of H5Z-ZFP filter.
+It should eventually be made a first class tool installed with H5Z-ZFP.
+However, it is presently made only as part of testing H5Z-ZFP.

-You can use the print_h5repack_farg utility to read a command-line consisting of ZFP filter parameters you wish to use and it will output part of the command-line needed for the -f argument to h5repack.
+The print\h5repack\farg utility can be used to read a command-line consisting of ZFP filter parameters you wish to use and output part of the command-line needed for the -f argument to h5repack.

-5.3 Examples
+6.3 Examples